nine187/CMEECourseWork/Week3/README.md

  sample.R | sample of vectorized and non-vectorized code SQLinR.R | SQLite package
  TreeHeight.R | Practical on Treeheight
- Vectorize1.R | Example on vectorization
- Vectorize2.R | Practical on vectorizaion
  TAutoCorr.bib | Bibliography on the groupwork writeup for TAutoCorr.R script TAutoCorr.R | Script running the corrletion analysis of 10000 permutated sucessive year of temperature in Florida TAutoCorr.tex | Script running the LaTeX file for the report on TAutorCorr.R